 Lana has not moved much in her career, she is where she is and she happy about it.
 She prefers to stay away from the risk, hassle, and limelight further career advances would put her through.

 Robert also does not like to make decisions, but he knows he has to take them.
 Robert knows that if he is left to his emotions, he will take too long to make a decision.
 He knows some decisions have to be taken fast.
 He does it even though he does not like it.

 You must know people like Ahmed, Robert, Sammy, and Lana.
 How well have they done in their careers?
-Which one of them are you like?
+Which one of them is you like?
 It is important to observe these things.
-There is not necessarily good or bad in our performance styles.
+It is not necessarily good or bad in our performance styles.
 It is our understanding of our style, acceptance of who we are, and relating to others that help us excel regardless of personality style.